Effect-TS/effect/packages/platform/README.md

 **Example**

-Here’s a practical example showing how to apply middleware at the route level:
+Here's a practical example showing how to apply middleware at the route level:

 ```ts
 import {